 Triggers, Avoidance, and Nervous System Patterns

-You might find yourself:
+You might notice:

-• Overreacting to things that seem small
+• Overreacting to small things

 • Feeling suddenly anxious, shut down, or overwhelmed